DavidMaNYC/Battleships/README.md

 ## Overview

 This project is a simplified version of the classic Battleship game, allowing a single player to play against a computer opponent.
-This repository contains the source code for the game, which is developed using TypeScript with React (compatible with Next.js).
+This repository contains the source code for the game, which is developed using TypeScript with React .

 ## Getting Started